Check out October Education at SBBC - Get Started

 2. Project coordination and administration

-• Coordinates both internal and external meetings
+• Coordinate both internal and external meetings

 • Seeks out and cultivate targeted relationships with organizations who can collaborate with Small Business BC to increase service capacity to British Columbians